Power structures on the Grothendieck--Witt ring and the motivic Euler characteristic: Compatibility in dimension

-\end{lemma} \begin{proof} Since $(-)^{(n)}$ defines a power structure on $K_0^G(\mathrm{Var}_k)$, it is sufficient to prove this lemma for $X$ an actual variety.
+\end{lemma} \begin{proof} Since $(-)^{(n)}$ defines a power structure on $K_0^G(\mathrm{Var}_k)$ (resp. $K_0(\Et_k)$), it is sufficient to prove this lemma for $X$ an actual quasi-projective variety (resp. finite étale algebra).
 Consider $Y=(X \amalg^G X)^n$.
 This has a natural action of $G$, via the diagonal action, and a natural action of $S_n$ by permuting the factors.
 Moreover, these actions commute.
-Therefore we have
+We obtain the result since